-- Policy A: Development shall not be allowed to impair the feasibility of potential wind generating facilities at sites identified as appropriate for such generation. - Policy B: The County will rely on state and federal permitting processes to govern the location of low-head hydro projects and to resolve any conflicts that may result
+Policy A: Development shall not be allowed to impair the feasibility of potential wind generating facilities at sites identified as appropriate for such generation.
+Policy B: The County will rely on state and federal permitting processes to govern the location of low-boad bydro projects and to resolve any conflicts that may result

-- from such projects.
-Local watershed councils shall be included on all County public notices for proposed low-head hydro projects. - Policy C: Clatsop County shall apply the Goal 5 Administrative Rule to oil, gas, nuclear, geothermal, and large-scale hydro that are proposed in the future. - Policy D: If and when the City of Astoria intends on constructing a hydroelectric facility at the Youngs River Falls site, Clatsop County shall, in cooperation with the City of Astoria, apply the Goal 5 Administrative Rule. - Policy E: Encourage the private use of energy-generating technologies such as solar panels, wind energy, geothermal heat pumps, and other developing energy sources in order to reduce transmission costs and pollution generated by the consumption of regionally-produced and -oriented energy sources. - Policy F: When new water supply systems are installed, the County shall encourage the use of in-watermain-hydro technology, such as that currently used by the City of Astoria. - Policy G: Encourage the use of upper/lower reservoirs and pump stations to generate electricity (pumped storage sites). - Policy H: Coordinate with Camp Rilea personnel and appropriate agencies to encourage the installation and use of solar panels to generate electricity. - Policy I: Identify possible sites that could be candidates for wind generation facilities. - Policy J: Review and monitor developments in ocean thermal energy conversion to determine and evaluate impacts to and benefits for Clatsop County. - Policy K: Encourage the use of energy-generating technologies such as solar panels, wind energy, geothermal heat pumps, and other developing energy sources in order to reduce transmission costs and pollution generated by the consumption of regionally-produced and -oriented energy sources. - Policy L: The County recognizes that there are limited agricultural lands within the county, but there is also a need to balance that limitation with the need for renewable, sustainable energy sources.
-To achieve that balance, the County shall encourage the use of small-scale solar installations (5 acres or less) that integrate grazing or other agricultural practices with the solar installation. - Policy M: Cooperate with state and/or federal agencies in exploring potential sites and reviewing development proposals.
-Ensure environmental impacts are minimized.
+- location of low-head hydro projects and to resolve any conflicts that may result from such projects.
+Local watershed councils shall be included on all County public notices for proposed low-head hydro projects. - Policy C: Clatsop County shall apply the Goal 5 Administrative Rule to oil, gas, nuclear, geothermal, and large-scale hydro that are proposed in the future. - Policy D: If and when the City of Astoria intends on constructing a hydroelectric facility at the Youngs River Falls site, Clatsop County shall, in cooperation with the City of Astoria, apply the Goal 5 Administrative Rule. - Policy E: Encourage the private use of energy-generating technologies such as solar panels, wind energy, geothermal heat pumps, and other developing energy sources in order to reduce transmission costs and pollution generated by the consumption of regionally-produced and -oriented energy sources. - Policy F: When new water supply systems are installed, the County shall encourage the use of in-watermain-hydro technology, such as that currently used by the City of Astoria.

+- Policy G: Encourage the use of upper/lower reservoirs and pump stations to generate electricity (pumped storage sites). - Policy H: Coordinate with Camp Rilea personnel and appropriate agencies to encourage the installation and use of solar panels to generate electricity.

+Policy I: Identify possible sites that could be candidates for wind generation facilities.

-- Policy N: Review existing studies and regulations in order to address the pros and cons of using small in-stream hydropower generation. - Policy O: Coordinate with the Oregon Department of Energy (ODOE) conduct a study to identify potential wind generation sites and reassess current sites. - Policy P: Impacts to commercial fishing shall be minimized when considering offshore energy facilities. - Policy Q: To the extent possible, the County shall consider the impacts on residents and infrastructure from offshore energy facilities in the event of a tsunami. - Policy R: The County should conduct an ESEE analysis to determine whether hydrogen is a significant Goal 5 resource that should be protected from conflicting uses.
+- Policy J: Review and monitor developments in ocean thermal energy conversion to determine and evaluate impacts to and benefits for Clatsop County. - Policy K: Encourage the use of energy-generating technologies such as solar panels, wind energy, geothermal heat pumps, and other developing energy sources in order to reduce transmission costs and pollution generated by the consumption of regionally-produced and -oriented energy sources. - Policy L: The county recognizes that there are limited agricultural lands within the county, but there is also a need to balance that limitation with the need for renewable, sustainable energy sources.
+To achieve that balance, the county shall encourage the use of small-scale solar installations (5 acres or less) that integrate grazing or other agricultural practices with the solar installation. - Policy M: Cooperate with state and/or federal agencies in exploring potential sites and reviewing development proposals.
+Ensure environmental impacts are minimized. - Policy N: Review existing studies and regulations in order to address the pros and cons of using small in-stream hydropower generation. - Policy O: Coordinate with the Oregon Department of Energy (ODOE) conduct a study to identify potential wind generation sites and reassess current sites. - Policy P: Impacts to commercial fishing shall be minimized when considering offshore energy facilities. - Policy Q: To the extent possible, the county shall consider the impacts on residents and infrastructure from offshore energy facilities in the event of a tsunami.